snellm/cutlet/README.md

 JAXB-style approach is too heavyweight.

 Cutlet supports:
-- The same interface for XML and JSON (with minor differences to account for the differences between these)
+- The same interface for XML and JSON, as far as possible given the different capabilities
-- Both reading and writing of XML and JSON
+- Reading and writing of both XML and JSON
 - Using [XPath](http://en.wikipedia.org/wiki/XPath) to select nodes
 - A nested approach, ie extracting sub-documents and working with them in the same manner as full documents